cbrightly/content/nautilus/price_index_en.md

 ### Market mover

-The last point consists in identifying a "market mover".
+The last point concerns identifying a "market mover".

 The market mover is the exchange on which the price is "made", as opposed to other markets where the price is merely the result of